Stonelinks/Stoolbotics/docs/usage.md

     - The number of traces saved can be set by executing <code>trace limit &lt;somenumber&gt;</code>.
     - Finally, traces can get kind of ugly and annoying sometimes, so it is nice to be able to clear them by running <code>trace clear</code>.

-Here is an example of some simulation environment manipulation and the result:
+Here is an example of some simulation environment manipulation with the above commands and the result:

 <img src="https://github.com/Stonelinks/Stoolbotics/raw/master/docs/static/8.png" width="780px" height="540px">

 ###Skew mode

 Skew mode allows you to rapidly adjust where the camera is positioned in the simulation as well as adjust the timestep.
 To enter skew mode, just type <code>skew</code>.
 From there you can use the arrow keys to translate the camera up or down, use 'f' and 'd' to speed up or slow down the simulation, and finally 'j' and 'k' to zoom in and out.
 While in skew mode, none of the other commands work, so to exit you need to type 't'.
+Its hard to show a picture of skew mode in action.

 ###Set